yukiisbored/jago/README.md

 jago is a simplified markup language to author HTML pages.

-This project includes both the executable which provides a command-line interface that produces HTML files from jago markup files and the library that work on parsing, translating and produce the resulting HTML file.

 ## Taste of jago

 Confused?
 Here's an annotated version of this example: [`sample.jago`](./sample.jago)